 New York is great, but it’s not the gold standard; it’s one option among many.
 That was the attitude I brought to that conversation at Brownies (R.I.P.) nearly 20 years ago, and I still know it to be objectively true.

 Having now spent a decade living in New York myself, I can say to my myopic neighbors with all sincerity: I completely get it.

 I never really expected to be in New York forever, and I think that helped me avoid taking it for granted.
 I made mental notes to myself almost every day: This goes on the list of things I’ll miss about this city.
-The brilliant yellow ginkgo leaves that coated my block in the fall; the late night bike rides across Manhattan Bridge; the ebullient canine anarchy of off-leash hours in Fort Greene Park; the random teenage drum lines; the stew of humanity that is the subway; the pizza; the music venues; the cinemas; the museums; the inexhaustible well of ambition and concentrated creative energy.
+The brilliant yellow ginkgo leaves that coated my block in the fall; the late night bike rides across Manhattan Bridge; the euphoric canine anarchy of off-leash hours in Fort Greene Park; the random teenage drum lines; the stew of humanity that is the subway; the pizza; the music venues; the cinemas; the museums; the inexhaustible well of ambition and concentrated creative energy.
 The place is just alive like no other I’ve ever experienced.

 My plans to make the most of my final few months in New York were scuttled by COVID-19, which was both a blessing and a curse.
 It prevented me from saying a proper goodbye, but, as many wealthy New Yorkers with vacation homes to escape to can attest, it also made it easier to leave.

 I don’t know when I’ll be back or what the city will be like on the other side of the pandemic.
 Neither thought is comforting.
 But if I’ve learned anything from my 10 years in a shoebox apartment in New York, it’s that comfort is overrated.